Tucson Breast Augmentation Surgery, Implants Information Benefits and Risks

 What is a breast augmentation (enlargement)?

-A breast augmentation, or breast implants, is a surgical procedure in which silicone or saline implants are placed to enhance the size and shape of the breast.
+A surgical procedure in which silicone or saline implants are placed to enhance the size and shape of the breast.

 When is a breast augmentation used?